swiftlang/swift-org-website/install/windows/_winget.md

 0. Install Swift and other dependencies:

-   Install the latest Swift developer package, as well as compatible Git and Python tools if they don't exist.
+   Install the latest Swift developer package, as well as compatible Git and Python tools if necessary.

    ~~~ batch
    winget install --id Swift.Toolchain -e